tridoan1998/tridoan1998/README.md

 💬 Ask me about anything

-📫 I usually go to Raven Bar in San Franciso and near by bars, I wear mostly Hawaiian style shirt, come join me, I will be your DD.

-😄 Pronouns: Tree (My pronounciation is a little bit different but I don't think I will change my first name to anything else)

-⚡️ Fun fact: I like playing badminton 🏸, rap 🎤, drinking 🍷, and making new friends friends👨‍👨‍👧‍👦
+⚡️ Fun fact: I like playing badminton 🏸, and making new friends👨‍👨‍👧‍👦

 👀 I talk about all things tech related here https://medium.com/@tri.doan_17654